A Climate Change and Renewable Energy Policy Statement

 The Cambrian Mountains have, do, and can further play their part in both;

-- mitigating the effects of climate change (via carbon sequestration), and
+- mitigating the effects of climate change (via carbon sequestration and natural flood management), and

 - making a contribution to Wales’ renewable electricity supply.